migamume/CS7643_final_project/src/holdup/visualizations/README.md

 I am not clear on what the line is representing.
 Did they ran all values between the plotted ones, or are they interpelating the values for visual clarity?
 For now, I made it as an option to add a line that interpolates between the data.
 The line paramter, when set to None, draws no line.
 Higher values smooth out the interpolation (1 is linear).

+There is a notebook called Generate_viz_dict that generates two different dictionaries: d_nodes and d_epochs that show the different accuracies for the preflop, flop, turn, and river data sets using different number of hidden nodes and different number of epochs, correspondingly.
+The notebook takes time to run so I have already saved both dictionaries as json files under the json_dictionaries directory.
+There is code in generate_charts.py to access the dictionary json files and convert them to python dictionaries.

 <p align="center">
   <img src="./charts/hidden_nodes_accuracy.png" width="50%">
   <br>